rucinskimaciej/tapsterbot/README.md

 - nvm (0.33.4)
 - one Tapster robot

-# Some commands to run to isntall Node.js libs
+# Some commands to run to install Node.js libs
 ```shell
   npm install argparse;
   npm install hapi;